Spain Andalusia EASY Bike Tour Write a review

 Spain Andalusia EASY Bike Tour itinerary

 Make your way independently to Seville and take some time to explore this beautiful city.
-We stay the night at the beautiful Hotel Rey Alfonso X, which has a lovely rooftop pool and bar.
+We stay the night at the beautiful Hotel Rey Alfonso X (or similar), which has a lovely rooftop pool and bar.
 Dinner is on your own tonight to allow for a relaxed evening.
 Hotel included, dinner not included.

-Cyclists bike to Almodóvar while walkers get a shuttle there and have a walk around the impressive castle on the hill.
+Bike to Almodóvar and explore the impressive castle on the hill.
 Previously a Roman fort, the current structure has Berber origins, in the year 760.
 During the Middle Ages, it underwent several renovations and reconstructions, and was restored in the early 20th century by its current owner.
-From there we continue to Cordoba and check into our hotel, the lovely Hotel Posada Vallina, located in the heart of the old city.
+From there we continue to Cordoba and check into our hotel, the lovely Hotel Posada Vallina (or similar), located in the heart of the old city.
 The Ride: 33 kms or 55 all the way to Cordoba.
 Overnight Cordoba.
 Hotel, breakfast and dinner included.

 We shuttle out of town and then bike to our next hotel, the lovely Hacienda Minerva, a quiet country estate in the middle of a vast sea of olive groves.
 More serious cyclists can bike the whole way if they like!
 We can stop along the way to visit the historic “white town” of Castro del Rio, and then continue on towards Zuheros.
-Walkers can explore the beautiful hilltop town of Baena.
-Our home for the next two nights in the Hacienda Minvera, a beautifully renovated farmhouse surrounded by a sea of olive trees.
+Our home for the next two nights in the Hacienda Minvera (or similar), a beautifully renovated farmhouse surrounded by a sea of olive trees.
 The Ride: 35 kms or longer 65 kms option.
 Overnight near Zuheros.
 Hotel, breakfast and dinner included.

 Head southeast this morning and bike to the outskirts of Granada, where you will be picked up and shuttled into town to avoid traffic.
-Walkers can stop along the way to explore the whitewashed “Pueblo Blanco” of Montefrio.
 We’ll have an informal walking tour of Granada this afternoon, followed by a trip to a traditional thermal spa.
 We dine together tonight to celebrate a wonderful week of adventure and relaxation.
-Our hotel, the Hotel Zaguan del Darro, is in a renovated noble house from 1563, located in the heart of the old town.
+Our hotel, the Hotel Rosa d'Oro (or similar), is in a renovated noble house from 1563, located in the heart of the old town.
 The Ride: 35 km (with possible extension).
 Overnight Granada.
 Hotel, breakfast and dinner included.

 You have a guided visit of the “Alhambra” this morning, the opulent former residence of the Moorish princes.
 The trip ends after the visit, so you are free to stay another night in Granada or else move on to other parts of Spain.
 There is a small airport in Granada, or you can take a train back to Seville, or even down to Malaga, which is serviced by a wider range of low-cost airlines (like Ryan Air and Easy Jet, for example).
 Breakfast and guided visit included.